Online Reporting System RCRAInfo

 Late and Missed Submissions

-Late biennial report submissions in CT can lead to fines, increased inspections, and designations of non-compliance.
+Late biennial report submissions in Connecticut can lead to fines, increased inspections, and designations of non-compliance.
 Ineffective timeline management can lead to missed report submissions.
 Lacking a centralized compliance center, unclear designation of responsibilities, and insufficient training can contribute to missing deadlines.
-Failing to submit biennial reports may result in fines of up to $10,000 per day.
+Failing to submit biennial reports may result in fines.

 Tips: